acp29/CRD/README.txt

 Description:
 This script grants control and use of this computer to an email.
 This is achieved through Chrome Remote Desktop which generates a code for another user to enter and gain remote control.
 The code expires 5 minutes after generation, but once the student has access to the computer, it will not expire and the session can be terminated by closing the command prompt.
+Note that when using CRDX, email invitations should be stagged (e.g. a couple of seconds apart) otherwise the server will not send them.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~